 Silicosis is a condition caused by inhaling too much silica over a long period of time.
-Silica is a crystal-like mineral found in sand and rocks, such as granite.
+Silica is a highly common, crystal-like mineral found in sand, rock, and quartz.
 Silica can have deadly consequences for people who work with stone, concrete, glass, or other forms of rock.

 Acute silicosis forms a few weeks or months after high levels of silica exposure.
 This condition progresses rapidly.

-Accelerated silicosis comes on five to ten years after exposure.
+Accelerated silicosis comes on five to 10 years after exposure.

-Chronic silicosis occurs ten years or longer after silica exposure.
+Chronic silicosis occurs 10 years or more after silica exposure.
 Even low exposure levels can cause chronic silicosis.

 Silica dust particles act as tiny blades on the lungs.
-When silica is inhaled through the nose or mouth, particles create small cuts that can scar the lung tissue.
-Scarred lungs do not open and close as well, making breathing difficult.
+These particles create small cuts that can scar the lung tissue when inhaled through the nose or mouth.
+Scarred lungs do not open and close as well, making breathing more difficult.

 The U.S. Department of Safety calls silica a “carcinogen.”
 This means that silica can cause cancer, including lung cancer.

 Factory, mine, and masonry workers are at the greatest risk for silicosis because they deal with silica in their work.
-Silica is a highly common mineral found in sand, rock, and quartz.
 People who work in the following industries are at greatest risk:

 - asphalt manufacturing